jonhjelm/docs-and-training/code_examples/Python/async_waiter/README.md

 To use the Python container, run
 ```
 cd test_client
 ./build.sh                # run only once
-./run.sh        # run every time you want to test
+./run.sh [start|status]   # run every time you want to test
 ```

 You can make changes to `test_service.py` to test other methods or other deployment locations.
 Rebuilding the container is not necessary after such changes.

+Note that you will have to enter your username, project, and password for each test run in order to obtain a valid session token.

 ## Use this example as a template
 To use this example as a template for your own service development, simply copy the source code to another location and start editing.
-To understand the structure of the code, start with `main.py`, and afterwards read `WaiterPrep.py`.
+To understand the structure of the code, start with `main.py` and then read `Waiter.py`.